Skip to content

 4. Present results through a Copilot-style interface

 This is the architecture behind Microsoft 365 Copilot, and you can build the same pattern for your own data.
+For organizations already running governance on Power Platform, layering AI Search on top of existing Dataverse data is a natural next step.

 Getting Started